 - In a large bowl, toss together the coconut flakes, tamari, maple syrup, and liquid smoke until the coconut is evenly coated.

-- Spread the coconut bacon on a rimmed baking sheet and place in the oven.
+- Spread the coconut bacon on the baking sheet in an even layer and place in the oven.
 Bake until deep golden brown, 14-20 minutes, tossing the bacon gently once or twice during the baking process.
 This helps it cook evenly and keeps it from sticking, but take care not to crush up the coconut as you toss.

 - The coconut bacon will be soft at first but will firm up when cool.
 To test whether it’s done, place a few pieces on the counter to cool quickly.
 If it’s still soft after cooling, return to the oven for a few minutes and test it again.